power4ethan/Brevis-Semita/README.md

 ## File Structure
 The file structure depicts this codebase as an application, not a library.
 This will be changed promptly.

+### main.py:
+- Configure the program.
+- Run the simulation loop.

 ### Ant.py:
-- Fetches spatial data from Simulation.py
+- Fetches spatial data from Simulation.py.
-- Short term temporal tracking
+- Short term temporal tracking.
-- Sends movement data to Simulation.py to move itself
+- Sends movement data to Simulation.py to move itself.

 ### Simulation.py:
-- Allocates simulation space
+- Allocates the simulation space.
 - Holds data about entities without complex behavior (Pheromones, Roads, etc.)
 - Handles raw space data for entities (Ant.py).
 - Moves entities based on their likeliness to move.

-### Main.py:
+### Points.py
-- Configure the program
-- Run the simulation loop
+- Parses points from a file.
+- Generates a list of points from an argmument.
+- Generates a list of random points.

 ## Current Development Goals
 - Restructure current code to easily configure in main